humanwhocodes/momoa/README.md

 ### What does "Momoa" even mean?

 Momoa is the last name of American actor [Jason Momoa](https://en.wikipedia.org/wiki/Jason_Momoa).
 Because "JSON" is pronounced "Jason", I wanted a name that played off of this fact.
 The most obvious choice would have been something related to [Jason and the Argonauts](https://en.wikipedia.org/wiki/Jason_and_the_Argonauts_(1963_film)), as this movie is referenced in the [JSON specification](https://ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf) directly.
 However, both "Argo" and "Argonaut" were already used for open source projects.
 When I did a search for "Jason" online, Jason Momoa was the first result that came up.
 He always plays badass characters so it seemed to fit.

+### Why support comments in JSON?

+There are a number of programs that allow C-style comments in JSON files, most notably, configuration files for [Visual Studio Code](https://code.visualstudio.com).
+As there seems to be a need for this functionality, I decided to add it out-of-the-box.